Skip to main content

-Understanding the Permission to Contact Form: Essential Requirements for Selling Medicare Plans
+Understanding the Permission to Contact Form

-Understanding the Permission to Contact Form-1
+Understanding the Permission to Contact Form

 As an insurance agent, when it comes to selling Medicare plans, one of the most critical aspects of your compliance toolkit is the Permission to Contact (PTC) form.
 This form is not just a regulatory requirement—it’s a vital step in building trust with your clients and ensuring that your interactions with potential enrollees are transparent and respectful.
 In this blog, we’ll break down the key requirements for the Permission to Contact form, why it’s important, and how to use it correctly to stay compliant while maximizing your success.